HUMBOLDT CONSERVATION CAMP (HCC)

 Tara Carpenter, Associate Warden

 Lt.
-Daniel Hermsmeier, Camp Manager
+Daniel Hermsmeier, Facility Manager

 Located in Humboldt County, Humboldt Conservation Camp officially opened in 1986 and consists of 22 trailers brought down from the Alaskan pipeline project.
 Humboldt Conservation Camp is an Nevada Division of Forestry fire camp and can have as many as six 12-man crews fighting fires at any given time.
 During the off time of firefighting, the crews spend their days doing project work, such as highway clean-up for Department of Transportation or working in the local community.
 Work crews are available for hire in the local community by contacting the NDF supervisor at (775) 623-6535.